 If a nation's currency is "undervalued," it means the rate at which it can be exchanged for other world currencies is too low.
 But you don't have to be a foreign exchange trader to feel the effects of an undervalued currency.
-If you buy stuff made in foreign countries -- or work for a company that sells stuff overseas -- then currency values have a real impact on your purse.
+If you buy stuff made in foreign countries – or work for a company that sells items overseas – then currency values have a real impact on your bank account.

 The yuan is a good example to use when illustrating undervaluation because the U.S. and other governments regularly accuse China of undervaluing its currency to aid its exporting industries at the expense of those in other countries.
 An undervalued currency allows a country to essentially impose a tax on imports, but without running afoul of international trade rules that prohibit taxes that are actually called taxes.